-Loc Location: Nieu -Bethesda No. PRIORITY DESCRIPTION RESPONSIBLE DIRECTORATE 1 Land for farming Land for community, agricultural activities, vegetable gardens Should seek more farms to accommodate small Farmers and or communal farmers 2 Water Supply System that feeds the Nieu Bethesda drinking water channel must be upgraded.
-Maintenance of Water Farrows in town 3 Maintenance of River Graveyard between Houses and the river, as well as erecting a ramper, defence wall made of soil between River and houses to prevent flooding 4 Impact Studies: Sports Field Analysis on the impact of having Sports Field vs Should be done for possible RDP houses.
-Because we don't have enough land 5 Upgrading of building Lettie De Klerk Primary School.
-The Building is made of Hardboard with a long overdue lifespan and more danger for students and staff 6 Storm Water Gabion to be erected at the back of Oom Jim's House 7 Farm and Local Roads Farm roads must be maintained regularly Pienaarsig roads development 8 Sports Facility Proper Sports facility needed at the School Lettie De Klerk Primary School 9 Streetlights 1) Hudson Street - Streetlights.
-From Pienaarsig to the first 4-way Stop.
-(New RDP Housing development) Streetingnis Vyfers Weg in front of the school - Street Lights.
-(Never had Streetlights installed)
+Loc Location: Neu -Bethesda No. PRIORITY DESCRIPTION RESPONSIBLE DIRECTORATE Land for farming Land for community, agricultural activities, vegetable gardens Should seek more farms to accommodate small Farmers and or communal farmers Water Supply System that feeds the Nieu Bethesda drinking water channel must be upgraded.
+Maintenance of Water Farrows in town Maintenance of River Graveyard between Houses and the river, as well as erecting a ramper, defence wall made of soil between River and houses to prevent flooding Impact Studies: Sports Field Analysis on the impact of having Sports Field vs Should be done for possible RDP houses.
+Because we don't have enough land Upgrading of building Lettie De Klerk Primary School.
+The Building is made of Hardboard with a long overdue lifespan and more danger for students and staff Storm Water Gabion to be erected at the back of Oom Jim's House Farm Roads Farm roads must be maintained regularly Sports Facility Proper Sports facility needed at the School Lettie De Klerk Primary School